jnutt367/animated_world_svgs/README.md

 # Animated World SVGs

-## I am creating a buncj of different animated worlds in order to make music videos out of them and feature them on youtube
+## I am creating a bunch of different animated worlds in order to make music videos out of them and feature them on youtube

 ### They may or may not end up with a tutorial on how to make them depending on the demand.